Get Renew.org Weekly Emails

 Divine hiddenness is similar to the problem of evil

 The problem of God’s hiddenness is similar to another problem people can have with Christianity, called the problem of evil.
 Here’s how the problem of evil can look: If God is as good and powerful as the Bible says, then why is there suffering in this world?
 It’s not a bad question, and it too is something that people within the Bible struggled with.
-The problem of God’s hiddenness can be worded in a similar way: If God is as good and powerful as the Bible says, then why is it that some people experience his absence, even as they’re trying to find him?
+The problem of God’s hiddenness can be worded in a similar way: If God is as good and powerful as the Bible says, then why is it that some people experience His absence, even as they’re trying to find Him?

 Wouldn’t it make sense that God would want people to live happy lives free of suffering (contrary to the problem of evil)?
 And wouldn’t it make sense that God would want people to know without a shadow of a doubt that he exists (contrary to the problem of divine hiddenness)?
-A good God wouldn’t like suffering or doubt, would he?
+A good God wouldn’t like suffering or doubt, would He?

-And it’s true that the God of the Bible doesn’t delight in suffering, and he doesn’t want people to doubt.
+And it’s true that the God of the Bible doesn’t delight in suffering, and He doesn’t want people to doubt.
 But it’s also true that this is a God who has given us some things which make suffering and doubt possible.

 “It’s also true that this is a God who has given us some things which make suffering and doubt possible.”

-For one thing, he gave us a free will to make moral or immoral decisions, and a ton of suffering that we experience traces back to humans making immoral decisions.
-For another thing, he gave us a free intellect so that we don’t have to accept truth.
+For one thing, He gave us a free will to make moral or immoral decisions, and a ton of suffering that we experience traces back to humans making immoral decisions.
+For another thing, He gave us a free intellect so that we don’t have to accept truth.
 We are free to ignore what’s true and believe what’s false.
 We are free to tell each other lies the same as we are free to tell each other the truth.
-By God giving us a free will and a free intellect, God made it where humans can mar the world with sin and lies, fueling suffering and doubt.
+By God giving us a free will and a free intellect, God made it to where humans can mar the world with sin and lies, fueling suffering and doubt.

-But does it make sense that God would give us a free will and a free intellect when that means that some people will take those as clues that he isn’t even there?
-Isn’t God’s goal for us to believe that he’s there?
+But does it make sense that God would give us a free will and a free intellect when that means that some people will take those as clues that He isn’t even there?
+Isn’t God’s goal for us to believe that He’s there?

-A different goalpost than just affirming his existence
+A different goalpost than just affirming His existence

-Actually, according to the Bible, there’s something God wants more than just that we know that he’s there.
+Actually, according to the Bible, there’s something God wants more than just that we know that He’s there.
 Just believing that God exists isn’t the point, according to the Bible.
 After all, even demons believe that God exists, but that hasn’t made them more moral (see James 2:19).
-If that were God’s main goal, then sure, God could have made a world in which it was impossible not to know that he was there.
+If that were God’s main goal, then sure, God could have made a world in which it was impossible not to know that He was there.
 But that wasn’t God’s goalpost for us.

-“God could have made a world in which it was impossible not to know that he was there.
+“God could have made a world in which it was impossible not to know that He was there.
 But that wasn’t God’s goalpost for us.”

-The goalpost God has for us is actually that we would trust and follow him.
+The goalpost God has for us is actually that we would trust and follow Him.
 But in a world in which humans tend toward sin and pride, it wouldn’t actually be to our advantage to have a perfect world in which nothing bad ever happens and in which we know everything without any confusion or doubt.
 Imagine if God always answered everyone’s prayer requests exactly as each of us wanted, and He always showed up in glory when summoned.
-Many hypothetical scenarios arise from such a thought experiment; however, one thing would seem certain: We humans would likely begin to treat God as a genie in the lamp or a sugar daddy—one whose only purpose is to fulfil our every wish.
+Many hypothetical scenarios arise from such a thought experiment; however, one thing would seem certain: We humans would likely begin to treat God as a genie in the lamp or a sugar daddy—one whose only purpose is to fulfill our every wish.
 We would likely misuse Him for our own benefit, and not learn to trust and follow Him as our Heavenly Father as He is revealed in Scripture.

 In fact, it’s because we sometimes suffer and struggle to know what’s true that we are drawn to trust somebody higher than we are.
 Suffering and doubt might present obstacles for some people when it comes to believing that God exists.
-But just getting us to believe that he exists was never his main point.
-Again, His main goal for us was that we trust and follow him.
-And when it comes to suffering and doubt, these are things that, if we’re willing, actually draw us to realize how much we need him.
+But just getting us to believe that He exists was never His main point.
+Again, His main goal for us was that we trust and follow Him.
+And when it comes to suffering and doubt, these are things that, if we’re willing, actually draw us to realize how much we need Him.
 It’s these things which humble us and get us to admit that we need God, and that’s actually a good place to be spiritually.

-“When it comes to suffering and doubt, these are things that, if we’re willing, actually draw us to realize how much we need him.”
+“When it comes to suffering and doubt, these are things that, if we’re willing, actually draw us to realize how much we need Him.”

 It’s as we experience suffering and doubt that we recognize that we need help from above.
 So, for those who can humble themselves, suffering and doubt actually lead them to the point of life—to the actual goalpost God has for humans: to trust and follow Him.
 Having somebody who gravitates toward sin and pride experience a perfect life with no doubt or confusion would actually be counterproductive to God’s actual goal for us.

-In light of God’s ultimate goal for us, it makes sense that we would experience God working in subtle ways which slowly vindicate our trust as we surrender to him—but ways which don’t force us if we are unwilling.
-After all, our faith response is meant to be on his terms.
+In light of God’s ultimate goal for us, it makes sense that we would experience God working in subtle ways which slowly vindicate our trust as we surrender to Him—but ways which don’t force us if we are unwilling.
+After all, our faith response is meant to be on His terms.
 As Christian sociologist Os Guinness asked in his excellent book God in the Dark, “And above all, what does it mean to let faith be faith to such an extent that it will, in turn, let God be God?”[1]

 Christian philosopher Paul Moser explained it this way: “A person can reasonably believe that God exists but hate God.
 So God must be careful, and at times subtle, to have God’s loving self-manifestation elicit a freely given response of humble love rather than fear, indifference, arrogance, or hate….God cares mainly about how we love, not just what we believe.
 God aims that we treasure God; for where our treasure is, there is our heart.”[2]